ClickHouse/ClickHouse/docs/en/sql-reference/statements/select/order-by.md

 When `TO const_expr` not defined sequence of filling use maximum `expr` field value from `ORDER BY`.
 When `STEP const_numeric_expr` defined then `const_numeric_expr` interprets `as is` for numeric types, as `days` for Date type, as `seconds` for DateTime type.
 It also supports [INTERVAL](https://clickhouse.com/docs/en/sql-reference/data-types/special-data-types/interval/) data type representing time and date intervals.
 When `STEP const_numeric_expr` omitted then sequence of filling use `1.0` for numeric type, `1 day` for Date type and `1 second` for DateTime type.
 `INTERPOLATE` can be applied to columns not participating in `ORDER BY WITH FILL`.
 Such columns are filled based on previous fields values by applying `expr`.
-If `expr` is not present will repeate previous value.
+If `expr` is not present will repeat previous value.
 Omitted list will result in including all allowed columns.

 Example of a query without `WITH FILL`: